Starkku/cncnet-client-mod-base/README.md

 The contents of this repository can be broken down into the following categories (also separated into folders):

 - **[Client Files](ClientFiles)**: Contains compiled client binaries, an example client configuration & assets as well as all Command & Conquer: Yuri's Revenge maps (including the official map pack maps) and preview images generated for them.
 Source code for the client binaries included in this repository can be found [here](https://github.com/Starkku/xna-cncnet-client/tree/modified-updater).
 - **[Tools](Tools)**: Contains tool software that may be helpful for or required by the mod developers using the client.
-Currently this includes version file writer tool which is used for the client's updater feature.
+Currently this includes version file writer tool (source code for which can be found [here](https://github.com/Starkku/VersionWriter)) which is used for the client's updater feature.
 - **[Miscellaneous](Miscellaneous)**: Contains assorted files that are not additional software or part of the client configuration.
 Currently this includes update server script files used with the client's updater feature.
 - **[Documentation](Documentation)**: Contains documentation and guides for client features & configuration.